jmwii1981/cl-web2-sep-2022/09-12-15/Functions.md

 ## Additional Material
 Additional learning material from this lesson has been eliminated to reduce repetition.
 You can find more information about the below list of topics in either the [JS Fundamentals](../09-05-08/2-Fundamentals.md) or [Syntax and Operators](../09-05-08/3-Syntax-and-Operators.md) notes files from pervious lessons and series of videos.

-Topics from this video series that were dropped since they were already covered in [JS Fundamentals](../09-05-08/2-Fundamentals.md) and [Syntax and Operators](../09-05-08/3-Syntax-and-Operators.md), include ...
+Topics from this video series that were dropped from these notes since they were already covered in [JS Fundamentals](../09-05-08/2-Fundamentals.md) and [Syntax and Operators](../09-05-08/3-Syntax-and-Operators.md), include ...
  - Immediately Invoked Function Expressions (IIFE)
  - How Closures Work
  - Arrow Functions